 3. Look at how you will build trust between buyers and sellers

-Whichever type of marketplace business model you choose, it’s important to make sure both buyers and sellers are happy and confident in making transactions.
+Whichever type of marketplace business model with custom app development you choose, it’s important to make sure both buyers and sellers are happy and confident in making transactions.
 You will also need to ensure that the products and services sold are of the highest quality.

 Although you are not responsible for the actions of buyers and sellers, any bad customer service or publicity will still negatively impact you as the overall business provider.